adjust/dev-docs/docs/unity/reference/AdjustConfig/setup.md

 :::::{function} setSessionFailureDelegate (sessionSuccessDelegate)
 :noindex:

-Sets up a success callback to trigger a function when the SDK records a session.
+Sets up a callback to trigger a function when the SDK fails to record a session.

 ```{code-block} cs
 :name: unity-setSessionFailureDelegate-invocation